 Not sure when it’ll be your turn to get vaccinated?
 You can sign up online to be notified when each group is released.
 It’s broken down by age group, profession (i.e. frontline workers), and vulnerability.
 Check on the provincial immunization booking page for the most up-to-date info on which groups are currently eligible for the vaccine.
-(FYI, as of March 10, the province is offering bookings for Albertans 75+ who'll receive the Pfizer or Moderna vaccines.
-Residents who are between the ages of 50 to 64 and First Nations, Métis, and Inuit people aged 35 to 49 with no chronic illnesses are eligible for the AstraZeneca vaccine — the latest to be approved in Canada).
+(FYI, as of May 17, the province is offering bookings for Albertans born in or before 2009).

-As of March 8, seniors over the age of 90 (or Indigenous citizens 65 and older) are able to start booking their vaccine appointments for March 15.
-Which means your grandpa can reserve a spot by calling his local health authority.
+As of May 17, all residents 18+ are able to register with the provinces "Get Vaccinated" system.
+Through the system, residents will be contacted when they're able to book their vaccine appointments.
+The province is currently offering dose one to British Columbians 18+, and anyone 16+ who is pregnant or clinically vulnerable.
+After they're enrolled, residents can book via their local health authority.
 There are five of these health authorities across the province and you can find a list of numbers to call on the province’s vaccine website.
 (Call centres are open from 7 a.m. to 7 p.m.
 Monday to Friday.)
 Those who live in the Fraser Health Unit can book online as well.

 FYI: When you call your health authority, you’ll be asked to provide your full name, date of birth, postal code, and personal health number.

 Like B.C. residents, Manitobans can book via phone, by calling the provincial vaccine call centre at 1-844-626-8222 anytime between 6 a.m and 8 p.m.
 For those looking to see when they may be eligible for a vaccine, try the province’s handy vaccine queue calculator.
 More info on an online booking system is set to come.
-Head's up: Manitoba is currently vaccinating individuals over the age of 80 , Indigenous citizens 60 and older, and healthcare and certain community workers.
+Head's up: Manitoba is currently vaccinating individuals 12+.

 Newfoundland and Labrador